-7 Powerful Benefits of Using PPC Advertising
+7 Powerful Benefits Of Using PPC Advertising

 Going back to the business goals conversation, you can also see what performs best and set expectations on what the tolerance is for cost per click and cost per acquisition to compare the different targeting methods with each other.

-Ultimately, the biggest benefit of the PPC targeting options available is that you are able to reach people who aren’t already in your audience as well as those that have been exposed to your brand.
+Ultimately, the biggest benefit of the PPC targeting options available is that you are able to reach people who aren’t already in your audience, as well as those who have been exposed to your brand.

 You have many options for how wide of a net you want to cast.

-7. A Wealth of Marketing Data
+7) PPC Gives You A Wealth Of Marketing Data

 While there’s a lot of data and performance information directly available in Google Ads, the value of information gained goes beyond just PPC performance.